AGE: – Pagan 11th – 12th Century

 FOR PRICE PLEASE CONTACT – include item number below

-Rare Burmese Buddhist Bronze Pagan Stele dating from the 11th – 12th Century.
+Rare Bronze Burmese Buddhist Eight Scene Stele dating from 11th – 12th Century.
 This stele shows the central figure of the Buddha with hand gesture in Bhumispara mudra, seated on a double lotus throne supported by two naga kings.

 The scenes surrounding the Buddha are representative of the eight main events of the Buddha’s life starting from the scene on the bottom left where his mother Maya is seen giving birth to Siddhartha, with one arm around her sister and the other holding onto the branch of the sala tree, culminating in the scene at the top of the stele where the Buddha is lying down with two of his main disciples kneeling at either end at the time of death and entering into nirvana (parinirvana).

 The central Buddha is flanked by Bodhisattva’s and the two Naga Kings underneath support his throne.
 A further scene at the base we assume to be the future Buddha, referred to as a Maitreya or Bodhisattva before enlightenment with disciples on either side.